dmbarbour/wikilon/docs/AboutABC.md

 ### Accelerated Linear Algebra

 While KPNs are great for most parallel processing, we'll additionally need to accelerate matrix and vector math to take full advantage of GPGPU or SSE based parallelism.
+This will require a lot of care and consideration, but there are good examples to follow like Haskell's 'accelerate' and (for graphics) 'lambda cube'.

 ### Compilation